maizeatlas/spears/README.md

 * **Required Input Files**
   * user_input.txt
   * Output from 3_MACH_sample_run_script.sh required for next step (other files are outputted see MACH for details)
-    * step2_chrom_n.mlgeno: genotype data for all samples for each chromosome n.
+    * imputed_chrom_c.mlgeno: genotype data for all samples for each chromosome n.
-    * step2_chrom_n.mlinfo: stats (including Rsq) for each marker, used for filtering.
+    * imputed_chrom_c.mlinfo: stats (including Rsq) for each marker, used for filtering.
   * Founder Key Data

 5. **5_RABBIT_run_jointModel_OVD.nb**